 // Returns the promoted server handle (cached if already promoted) if local-range.

-This is Phase 1A.4.a lazy-promotion.
+This is the lazy-promotion path.
 The alternative – eagerly promoting at mint time – was rejected because most file opens in Ableton’s workload never touch a server-requiring API; they read, maybe query a position, and close.
 Eager promotion would cost an RPC per open; lazy promotion costs an RPC per distinct file that escapes the read-only happy path.

 attributes plumbingThe promote RPC forwards ObjectAttributes->Attributes (typically OBJ_CASE_INSENSITIVE, plus OBJ_INHERIT when bInheritHandles=TRUE is set on CreateProcess).
 The server’s alloc_handle_entry translates OBJ_INHERIT to RESERVED_INHERIT on the handle’s access mask, which is how Wine tracks inheritable handles for copy_handle_table during CreateProcess.
 Without the forwarding, inheritable local-range handles would be silently dropped by the inheritance walk.